whatsupmailbox/whatsupmailbox.github.io/_posts/2017-02-15-Emma-Chloe-French-Jewelry-Subscription-Box-January-2017-Review-Coupon.md

 <br>

-Here's how the models wear it in the magazine:
+Here's how the model wears it in the magazine:

 <br>